mdn/content/files/en-us/learn/html/introduction_to_html/structuring_a_page_of_content/index.md

 ## Starting point

-To get this assessment started, you should go and grab the [zip file containing all the starting assets](https://raw.githubusercontent.com/mdn/learning-area/main/html/introduction-to-html/structuring-a-page-of-content-start/assets.zip).
+To get this assessment started, you should download the [zip file containing all the starting assets](https://raw.githubusercontent.com/mdn/learning-area/main/html/introduction-to-html/structuring-a-page-of-content-start/assets.zip).

 The zip file contains:

-- The HTML you need to add structural markup to.
+- The HTML you need to add the structural markup.
 - CSS to style your markup.
 - Images that are used on the page.